 I’d like to present the best practices I’ve adopted while preparing Power BI reports.
-Over the past few years, I’ve consumed many online resources on data loading and transformation which have been instrumental in my journey, but I’ve quickly become overwhelmed by the content, so I ended up making my own notes.
-You may watch the full video of this tutorial at the bottom of this blog.
+Over the past few years, I’ve consumed many online resources on data loading and transformation which have been instrumental in my journey, but I quickly became overwhelmed by the content, so I ended up making my own notes.
+You can watch the full video of this tutorial at the bottom of this blog.

-This is by no means an exhaustive list nor the top practices.
-These are some of the ones that I’ve incorporated into my own development.
-Also, the best practices always evolve over time, as new and enhanced capabilities are introduced in the Power BI application and are presented by the Power BI community.
+This is by no means an exhaustive list nor the best practices – they are just some of the ones that I’ve incorporated into my own development.
+Also, the best practices always evolve over time as new and enhanced capabilities are introduced in the Power BI application and are presented by the Power BI community.

 I’d like to present the first of the four pillars of Power BI development.
 The four pillars are data loading and data transformation, data modeling, DAX calculations, and reports and visualizations.
 We’ll deal with the pre-development setup and the first pillar in this blog post.

 It’s highly recommended you disable the auto date and time feature in Power BI.
 You can do this in two ways.

 You can do this globally for all files with these steps:

 You can also disable it for the current file by changing its setting.

 Disabling Auto Detect Relationships